kazurayam/SubprocessJ/docs/index.md

 I often write Selenium test that access to some Web apps with authentication.
 I need to put username/password pair.
-Due to obvious security reason, I do not like to wrote password string in the source code at all.
+Due to obvious security reason, I do not like to write password strings in the source code at all.
-I would like to use the [KeyChain](https://support.apple.com/guide/keychain-access/kyca1083/mac) of macos to store passwords, and I want my Selenium test to retrieve the password from KeyChain.
+I would rather like to use the [KeyChain](https://support.apple.com/guide/keychain-access/kyca1083/mac) of macos to store passwords, and I want my Selenium test to retrieve the password from KeyChain.

-KeyChain provides a commandline interface named `security` which is built-in macos.
+KeyChain provides a commandline interface named `security` which is built-in the macos.
 So I want my Selenium test to execute the `security` command and retrieve the password value I need.